Basic Embroidery Stitches For Small Flowers

 For a bit of lovely, real-world inspiration, take a peek at how these vintage aprons used lazy daisy stitches.
 It's a perfect example of how charming this simple stitch can be.

-Add lazy daisy flowers inside this padded satin stitch letter.
+Or maybe add lazy daisy flowers inside a padded satin stitch letter.

 Ah, the famous French Knot.
 This is the stitch that makes everyone say, "Ooh, how'd you do that?"
 It looks so impressive, but it's just a tiny, tidy knot that sits on top of your fabric.

-This stitch can be a bit tricky for first-timers, but I have a guide to help you get it right every time.
-And you can watch the video above.
+▶ This stitch can be a bit tricky for first-timers, but I have a guide to help you get it right every time.

 You can see both lazy daisies and french knots representing a flower meadow in my crazy quilt block below.